Shubhugunjal/ToDo-Application/README.md

 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.
 =======
-# ToDo-Application
-The React Native ToDo application is a mobile app designed for efficient task management.
-It allows users to create and delete tasks.To enhance the user experience, the app utilizes AsyncStorage, a local storage solution.
-This allows task data to be persistently stored on the user's device.
->>>>>>> origin/main